Village altitude 570 m

-It is of the highest altitude village on the island, with beautiful view over the southwest foothills of “Ambelos” mountain (or Karvounis), and one of the few villages which don’t enjoy view to the sea.
+Built at 570 m, it’s the third highest village of Samos (together with Kosmadei village), with beautiful view over the southwest foothills of “Ambelos” mountain (or Karvounis), and one of the few villages which don’t enjoy view to the sea.

-Historically, the villages Mesogios and Pandrosos (located 800 m after) interrelated, and most often consider as one village.top
+Historically, the villages Mesogios and Pandrosos (located 800 m north) interrelated, and most often consider as one village.top

 History & name

-According the author “E.Stamatiadis”, the first inhabitants of the villages were two families “Arvanites*” from Albania, warriors fighting the Turks under the leader Skanderbeg (George Castriot) which after his death were dispersed all over to escape from the ottomans.
+According “Samiaka” (1862) by the E.Stamatiadi, the first settlers of the villages were two families “Arvanites*” from Albania, warriors fighting the Turks under the leader Skanderbeg (George Castriot) which after his death were dispersed all over to escape from the Ottomans.

-The author “N.Dimitriou”, in his book “Folklore of Samos” disagrees also with the view that the first inhabitants were Arvanites.
-Additionally he supports that if they were Arvanites, some would continue to use at least some words in their every day communication from this dialect, while we have no such records.
-Additionally the dialect of these villages, looks amazing close to some villages of Tinos island and it’s possible that they came from there, or at least they have a common origin.
-The author, excludes any possibility for Arvanites ever to have appeared in Samos.
+The author “N.Dimitriou”, in his book “Folklore of Samos” (1983-1997) disagrees also with the view that the first inhabitants were Arvanites.
+Additionally he supports the point of view, that if they were Arvanites, some would continue to speak this dialect or some words from it while there aren’t any.
+Additionally, the dialect of these villages, looks amazingly close with some villages of Tinos island and it’s possible that they cameme from there, or at least, to have a common origin.
+The author, excludes any possibility of Arvanites coming to Samos.